Intervention strategy

 build

-The humanitarian organisations with which these men and women are involved are themselves operating in an ever-changing environment: increasingly complex crises, insecurity, accountability requirements, issues surrounding adhering to humanitarian principles as well as managing high-risk behaviour, developing operational partners, and so on.
+The humanitarian organisations are operating in an everchanging environment: increasingly complex crises, access issues ranging from local acceptance to security concerns, accountability requirements, the impact of new technologies and data, issues surrounding adhering to humanitarian principles as well as managing high-risk behaviour and reducing their carbon footprint.

 We empower national and international humanitarian organisations, their teams and their partners by designing, with them, tailored learning programmes.
 BUILD